Self-Leadership · You Were Never Series

 It does not feel like a surge of confidence.
 It does not arrive with certainty attached.
 It feels more like a quiet decision made in the absence of the signal you were waiting for.
 It sounds like: the signal is not coming, so I am moving anyway.
 That is it.
 No fanfare.
 No sudden feeling of readiness.
 Just the decision to treat your own judgment as sufficient evidence that you can proceed.

 It looks like sending the message before you feel completely ready to send it.
 It looks like raising your hand in the meeting without waiting to be called on.
 It looks like starting with the tools you already have instead of waiting until the conditions are cleaner or the timing is better or someone tells you it is finally time.
+You do not need to shrink to be accepted in order to finally be cleared.
+The clearance you have been waiting for was never going to be handed out for good behavior.

 The people you admire for their decisiveness are not people who stopped feeling uncertain.
 They are people who stopped treating uncertainty as a mandatory waiting period.
 And it does not have to start big.
 You make the smallest move that proves to yourself that you can move without the signal.
 That proof is what the next move gets built on.